ZER-0-NE/ML_problems/README.md

 # ML_problems

-This is a repository which contains my Machine learning problems and scripts created while learning various implementations of ML.
+This is a repository which contains my Machine learning problems and scripts created while learning various implementations in ML.